bevyengine/bevy/examples/README.md

 --- | ---
 [Button](../examples/ui/button.rs) | Illustrates creating and updating a button [Font Atlas Debug](../examples/ui/font_atlas_debug.rs) | Illustrates how FontAtlases are populated (used to optimize text rendering internally)
+[Interaction Policy](../examples/ui/interaction_policy.rs) | Illustrates how the InteractionPolicy component works.
+Adds two buttons to the scene, one having a `Hold` interaction policy, and the other having a `Release` interaction policy.
-[Interaction Policy](../examples/ui/interaction_policy.rs) | Illustrates how the InteractionPolicy component works [Relative Cursor Position](../examples/ui/relative_cursor_position.rs) | Showcases the RelativeCursorPosition component [Text](../examples/ui/text.rs) | Illustrates creating and updating text [Text Debug](../examples/ui/text_debug.rs) | An example for debugging text layout
+[Relative Cursor Position](../examples/ui/relative_cursor_position.rs) | Showcases the RelativeCursorPosition component [Text](../examples/ui/text.rs) | Illustrates creating and updating text [Text Debug](../examples/ui/text_debug.rs) | An example for debugging text layout